 See the difference?
 Just restating the terms (breakdown reasons), and defining process elements for world-class OEE is not enough.
 The terms may be the same, but the calculations must also be equally defined.
 The best practice is to clearly define and implement the same approach across all locations of installation.

-The overall objective for the implementation of OEE is to have a standardised basis of process performance measures.
+The overall objective of the implementation of OEE is to have a standardized basis of process performance measures.

 The company wins in many ways when the operations teams can benchmark themselves and analyse set OEE targets.
 And a standardised approach goes a long way in helping you achieve a world-class OEE in all your factories.
 Regardless of what machines or production process you have.

-The standardised approach of implementing OEE has many benefits, including:
+The standardized approach of implementing OEE has many benefits, including:

 - Overall process awareness within each location, at corporate offices, and satellite sites.